 This is completely different from a Financial Advisor whose primary expertise is working with individuals preparing for, transitioning into, or already retired.
 By definition, a retiree typically does not have disposal income to invest (extra money from paycheck to save in 401k for example).
 It’s much more common for investors nearing or reaching retirement, to have ALREADY saved up a lump sum of money, usually held in their 401k, IRA, and general savings.
 Investors such as these typically are not in need of stockbrokers with hot stock tips, but rather an expert in the field of income distribution planning.

-Here at TFG, our retirement specialists have access to our custom planning software, in-depth data gathering process, intentional goal setting, and finally investment solutions to build your very own custom Income Distribution Plan.
+The Farese Group’s custom planning software, in-depth data gathering process, intentional goal setting, and investment solutions will help in building your very own custom Income Distribution Plan.
 Since 2001, TFG has helped nearly 2,000 telecom and utility employees retire.
 With clients ranging in age anywhere from 50 years and older, all will eventually enter the distribution phase of investing – the point in time when you actually begin distributing the funds you’ve saved.
 Also since 2001, we have organized various workshops specifically for telecom & utility employees and retirees.
 Our workshops are free; no sales or investment pitches and no pressure.
 We review your company’s own summary plans, description of savings and pension plans, as well as, highlight what you need to know about retiring.
 We encourage you to bring your spouse and other co-workers who you feel may benefit from the information.
 After the complimentary dinner and presentation, you are welcome to ask questions that you may have about your specific situation or just enjoy the company of your coworkers.
 If a one-on-one meeting is more your speed, we are happy to set up a consultation in our Ridgeland office or one of our satellite offices in Little Rock or the Baton Rouge area.

 Not only does TFG focus solely on retirement/income distribution planning, but with15 years of experience under our belts, we feel that our service provided is second to none.
 Our number one generator of clients is from referrals from our existing client base, and we take great pride in that fact.